The case of the undetected, costly plan errors

 By correcting the plan, the employer avoided an estimate of tens of thousands of dollars in potential late filing penalties and sanctions.
 The employer also hired an experienced financial advisor to help aid them in future retirement plan decisions.

 In this case, the business owner was unaware of several costly plan errors that would have incurred penalties and sanctions had either plan been selected for audit.
 The business owner thought he was receiving sound advice from his financial advisor at the time.
 Engaging an experienced TPA and financial advisor to properly administer the plan is crucial to maintaining compliance.
-Correcting compliance issues is not without costs—avoiding them from the start is key.
+Correcting retirement plan compliance issues is not without costs—avoiding them from the start is key.

 Interested in discussing a complicated case or plan scenario with our Compliance Team?
 Fill out the quick form below and we’ll reach out!